hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 There was a most convenient size for Starbucks - there is for all businesses.
 Push past it an you realize that revenue might scale but disappointed customers scale faster.

-M&A is same where managementof
+M&A is same where management often try to grow by acquisition.

+People handle risk and responsibility in totally different ways when a group scales from 4 - 100 - 1M.
+Same is true for management style that works for 10 person company can destroy 1000 person c

 ---
 # Footer